Vini2/agtools/README.md

 # agtools: Tools for manipulating assembly graphs

 `agtools` is a toolkit for manipulating assembly graphs, with a focus on metagenomic applications.
-It offers a command-line interface for tasks such as graph format conversion, segment filtering, and subgraph extraction.
+It offers a command-line interface for tasks such as graph format conversion, segment filtering, and component extraction.
 Additionally, it provides a Python package interface that exposes assembler-specific functionality for advanced analysis and integration.

 ## Requirements